-- (1) You will ground your understanding in the laboratories; every effort is being made to schedule the laboratory experiments so they coincide with and reinforce the course material. - (2) You are encouraged to use office hours to discuss the material, especially if you are having trouble.
+- (1) You will ground your understanding in the laboratories; every effort is being made to schedule the laboratory experiments so they reinforce the course material. - (2) You are encouraged to use office hours to discuss the material, especially if you are having trouble.